Wench: A Novel: Reception

 Wench earned positive reviews.
-Samantha Nelson of AV Club said that the debut novel seemed to progress in its sections to express a fuller account of its characters, including Lizzie's master Nathan Drayle, after a reliance on stereotypes about slavery in the opening section.
+Samantha Nelson of The A.V.
+Club said that the debut novel seemed to progress in its sections to express a fuller account of its characters, including Lizzie's master Nathan Drayle, after a reliance on stereotypes about slavery in the opening section.

 Lonnie O'Neal Parker of The Washington Post said the novel "raises questions about complex parts of slavery that are less explored for lack of written accounts: What kinds of accommodations and negotiations took place between slaves and masters?
 What passed for love?
 The novel looks at what history gets privileged and what gets forgotten."

 The novel was selected by NPR in December 2010 as one of best five books published that year and recommended to book clubs, for "something to talk about".

-It won the First Novelist Award by the Black Caucus of the American Library in 2011.
+It won the First Novelist Award by the Black Caucus of the American Library Association in 2011.

-In 2011, the novel was also chosen as a finalist for two NAACP Image Awards and for the Hurston-Wright Legacy Award for fiction.
+In 2011, the novel was also chosen as a finalist for two NAACP Image Awards and for the Hurston/Wright Legacy Award for fiction.
 Its paperback edition, published in 2011, became a New York Times Bestseller.